 Encryption and File Security

 CFIUS supports efforts to help protect the security of sensitive data filed with CFIUS.
 File encryption is a useful tool to ensure that sensitive data remains secure.
-CFIUS can receive encrypted electronic filings and CFIUS recommends that filers use encryption whenever filing personal identifier information and other sensitive information with CFIUS.
-The instructions below explain how to submit encrypted files to CFIUS.
-You are responsible for appropriately encrypting your files.
+Note that information submitted to CFIUS through the Case Management System portal is automatically encrypted.

 3. Notice Timetable